What Is CPC: A Definition Of Cost-Per-Click Advertising

 Whether you are using CPC or more granular formulas, the goal is to maximize the return on investment for paid digital advertising.

 2. Designing Landing Pages: Develop landing pages that align with your ads.
-While your ads appear in search engines, landing pages are vital to converting visitors.
+While your ads appear in search results, landing pages are vital to converting visitors.
 Ensure they are dynamic, user-friendly, relevant to the ad content, and optimized for conversions.

 3. Optimize Ad Quality: Craft compelling ad text that resonates with your target audience.
 Ensure your ad relevance is high to improve quality scores.